 One of the many working definitions of trust is as an emotional connection to an external party.
-Trust plays a vital role in not only our purchasing decisions, but in all aspects of our relationships.
+Trust plays a vital role in not only our purchasing decisions but also in all aspects of our relationships.

 Unfortunately for us business owners, consumers inherently distrust corporations.
 This probably isn’t a huge surprise, but it begs a few questions: